DenisStorchak/tais/README.md

 run
 ===
 To run you need apache tomcat >= 7.0.52.
 Installation described <a href="http://tomcat.apache.org/tomcat-7.0-doc/appdev/installation.html">here</a>.
 Next you need to deploy tais *.war package to tomcat.
 Deployment described <a href="https://tomcat.apache.org/tomcat-7.0-doc/appdev/deployment.html">here</a>.
+Also you need postgresql >= 9.3.